capstone2505-team-5/server/src/api-docs.md

       traceId: "trace_def456",
       startTime: "2025-01-08T10:30:00.000Z",
       endTime: "2025-01-08T10:30:02.500Z",
+      input: "{What is the weather like today?}",
+      output: "{{The weather is sunny and 75°F.}}",
-      input: "What is the weather like today?",
+      formattedInput: "What is the weather like today?",
-      output: "The weather is sunny and 75°F.",
+      formattedOutput: "The weather is sunny and 75°F.",
       projectName: "Weather Assistant",
       spanName: "generateResponse",
       annotation: {